 JobKeeper Full-Time Employee

-Definition of a full-time employee or eligible business participant for JobKeeper payments is based on whether they’ve worked more than 20 hours per week or more.
+Definition of a full-time employee or eligible business participant for JobKeeper payments is based on whether they’ve worked more than 80 hours in the preceding 28 day period.

-For an employee to be determined as being full-time they need have to have worked on average more than 20 hours per week for the four weeks of pay periods before 1 March 2020 (i.e. in February 2020).
+For an employee to be determined as being full-time they need have to have worked more than 80 hours in the previous 28 days.

 The Commissioner of Taxation will have discretion to set out alternative tests for those situations where an employee’s or business participant’s hours were not usual during February 2020.
 Also, the ATO will provide guidance on how this will be dealt with when pay periods are not weekly.